tcondit/consulting-by-10-30-2017/portfolio/dialogues-part-I.md

 **M:** What's the difference?

 **T:** I should know, but don't know offhand.
-It's documented in **that one blog post** (TODO which?).
+It's documented in [that one blog post](https://puppet.com/blog/continuous-delivery-vs-continuous-deployment-what-s-diff).
 Basically it comes down to: are you deploying every time, or just making sure the code (all of it, including IaSC) is ready to deploy every time?

 **M:** That brings up an interesting point.
 There's no way you can call something ready to deploy without automated testing.